dacostapiece/callhome/README.md

 This script holds overall settings for the project that aren't sensitive

 <b>.ENV</b><br>
-This script holds overall settings for the project that are sensitive
+This script holds overall settings for the project that are sensitive<br>
 <b>.env isn't syncing to this github repo, remember creating it, there's a template in the how to guide in following sections.</b><br>

 <b>CREATE_INCIDENT_VPN.PY</b><br>